apache/hudi/website/docs/clustering.md

 ### Batching small files

 As mentioned in the intro, streaming ingestion generally results in smaller files in your data lake.
-But having a lot of such small files could bring down your query latency.
+But having a lot of such small files could lead to higher query latency.
 From our experience supporting community users, there are quite a few users who are using Hudi just for small file handling capabilities.
 So, you could employ clustering to batch a lot of such small files into larger ones.